PagerDuty/terraform-provider-pagerduty/website/docs/r/event_orchestration_integration.html.markdown

 ## Import

-Event Orchestration Integration can be imported using the dot-delimited `id`, which is the combination of the Event Orchestration ID followed by the Event Orchestration Integration ID, e.g.
+Event Orchestration Integration can be imported using colon-separated IDs, which is the combination of the Event Orchestration ID followed by the Event Orchestration Integration ID, e.g.

 ```
-$ terraform import pagerduty_event_orchestration_integration.integration 19acac92-027a-4ea0-b06c-bbf516519601.1b49abe7-26db-4439-a715-c6d883acfb3e
+$ terraform import pagerduty_event_orchestration_integration.integration 19acac92-027a-4ea0-b06c-bbf516519601:1b49abe7-26db-4439-a715-c6d883acfb3e
 ```